geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 .. figure:: images/BC_1.png

-Boundary conditions for the electric field
+Boundary Conditions for the Electric Field
 ------------------------------------------
 To derive the boundary conditions for the electric field (:math:`\mathbf{E}`), we apply `Stokes theorem`_ to equation (1) which leads to